albanread/BCPLRevival/README.md

 **Takeaway:** LLMs can augment human effort in programming but cannot replace training and fostering skilled programmers.

 ---
+## Attempt to work with Google Gemini to build a BCPL JIT compiler in rust.

+The LLM suggested rust, I find rust more difficult than C personally, although it is good at catching mistakes and incomplete code, my gut feeling is the lexer and parser will be the easy part.

+Well so far we have got to the Semantic analyser, and I am currently a bit stuck on that :)

+Code generation is going to be interesting ...

+Gemini Pro are tight fisted on LLM time as well..

+---

 ## Building a Modern BCPL Compiler